 Emily Dickinson once wrote in a poem, “Tell all the truth, but tell it slant.”
 I find it poetic that the strip of binding in a book is called a book spine, a word which likens a book to a living creature.
 Sometimes I look at my bookshelf, observing the way my books lean upon each other, resting their head on the shoulder of their slumped neighbor.
 We’re all a little slanted, at different angles, our spines a little worn from the weight of the hearts that we carry.
 With Slanted Spines, we embrace our qualities and quirks; we each have our story to share, within our pages, no matter how tattered or torn.

 If you’d like to learn more about me, you can visit the About the Writer page, and I suggest visiting the Categories page so you can begin exploring the multitude of content available on Slanted Spines!
-Make sure to follow Slanted Spines on WordPress, Twitter, and Instagram, and like the Slanted Spines Blog Facebook page!
+Make sure to follow Slanted Spines on all my social media!

 Support Slanted Spines